 1. Get Everything Included

 Nowhere else in Austin will your living expenses include a million dollar view of the city skyline and a short stroll to everything on the hilltop.
-Your resident fees cover all the basics: meal plan, furnished room, cable TV, internet, utilities, laundry facilities, kitchen, computer labs, game room and study lounges.
+Your resident fees cover all the basics: meal plan, furnished room, internet, utilities, laundry facilities, kitchen, computer labs, game room and study lounges.

 2. Skip Traffic and Parking

 Forget about wasting time (and money) driving to campus and finding parking.
 Living on campus frees you from those hassles.
 Instead of dealing with the stress of commuting, sleep more!
 Roll out of bed and grab breakfast before your short walk to class.
 Work out in the fitness center.
 Study or hang out with friends.
 Get involved in campus activities.
 You’ll have a more satisfying college experience.

 3. Live in Safety

 The hilltop is one of the safest places in Austin.
 University Police and Residence Life staff are easily reached 24 hours a day, 365 days a year.
 All residence halls have security-controlled entry.
 Students are also close to university resources such as the Health & Counseling Center and the Dean of Students staff, and can access around-the-clock emergency support.

 Research shows that students who live on campus tend to make better grades and are more likely to graduate in four years.
 It makes sense because you have easy access to your professors, tutoring, the library, computers labs and study spaces.
 Plus, you’re more motivated to create study groups or work on group projects with other students when you live close together.